ple1n/strprox/README.md

 `PED <= 3` is the common and reasonabnle parameter for fuzzy autocompletion.

-At this parameter, META outperforms the common FST autocompletion algorithm used in non-commercial softwares, by 14x. (avg.
-5ms for META, 70ms for FST).
+At this parameter, META outperforms the common FST autocompletion algorithm used in non-commercial softwares, by 5x. (avg.
+16ms for META, 85ms for FST), *on average*.

+___META performs well with long queries___, when many other algorithms come with penalty as the query string increases in length.

+___META is correct___, meaning all possible matching results are returned.

 There are only *exact prefix search* and *fuzzy search* available non-commercially, which for SOTA, are released by https://github.com/wolfgarbe